NALLEN1381/DNPSPSquires/README.md

 ```

 ```
-### Please provide specific examples of how the abstract could be improved.
+Please provide specific examples of how the abstract could be improved.
 ```

 ## 3. Problem Description

 Prompt: Please evaluate the problem description section of this doctorate of nursing practice scholarly project using the Squires 2.0 and course-specific criteria.

-```
+Squires Guideline 2.0: Nature and significance of the local problem
+Course specific criteria:
 Describe an overview of the local problem.
 What is the nature of the practice or organizational problem?
 What is the significance (the ‘so what’) or why do we care about this?

+```
+How well does the following text answer each of these questions?
+Why are you doing this project?
+What is the problem you’re addressing?
+Who is affected?
+When is it a problem?
+Why does it matter?
+How does it affect the patient or system?
+Has a cause been identified?
+What will happen if this problem is not addressed? "[Paste the text you want evaluated here.]"”
 ```
 ```
 Please provide specific examples of how the author can improve the problem description.